CS 251: Principles of Programming Languages

 Failure to cite collaborators or sources on assignments is a violation of the Honor Code, as is any collaboration or consultation of outside sources where these have been explicitly disallowed.

 In general, common sense applies.
-If you are unsure of the boundaries of acceptable collaboration or use of reference material, please ask your instructor.
+If you are unsure of the boundaries of acceptable collaboration or use of reference material, please ask me.
 In this case, it is far better to ask permission than to seek forgiveness.

 Please share suggestions and comments about the course at any time.
-Tell me what works well and what does not.
+My goal is to make this course the best it can be for covering material about programming languages, so I am always open to suggestions for improving it.
+Tell me what works well in the course and what does not.
 I will do my best to address it.
-An anonymous feedback form is available if you would prefer.